Mamoon794/employee-handbook/README.md

 There are two ways to check whether this AI feature is wokring:

-1. Activate the screen reader (on Mac, it's Command + F5).
+1. Activate the screen reader (on Mac, it's Command + F5.
+To learn more, check [VoiceOver guide](https://support.apple.com/en-ca/guide/voiceover/vo4be8816d70/10/mac/15.0).)
 Use Control + Option + Left/Right Arrow keys to navigate to the graph section.
 After it reads out the title, press Control + Option + Right Arrow again to hear the AI summary.
 If it says “No AI summary available,” it means the request-per-minute limit has been reached.
 Wait a minute, then refresh the page.

 2. A more straightforward way is to look at the Insights section under the graphs.
 If the AI fails to generate summaries, you will see “No AI summary available” in that section.
 Wait a minute, then refresh the page.
 If everything is working correctly, a few bullet points should appear to represent the insights.